Chapter 9:

-Here's a list of important terms used in this guidance.
+Here's an alphabetical list of important terms used in the Pedestrian network guidance

 15th percentile speed